Looking for yummy healthy lunch box fillers? Mozzarella Dough Keto Pizza Scrolls are the perfect solution!

-And everyone will dive for them picnics or served for party nibbles.
-The simple keto recipe can be made with almond flour or coconut flour and it’s only 1.9g net carbs each (makes 8 scrolls).
+And everyone will dive for them at picnics or served for party nibbles.
+The simple keto recipe can be made with almond flour or coconut flour and it's only 1.9g net carbs each (makes 8 scrolls).

 Keto pizza scrolls are compact and easy to pack for an on-the-go meal.
 You can add your favourite pizza toppings inside the mozzarella dough, roll em'up, then cook the pizza scrolls in only 15 minutes.

 Traditional pizza dough will contain wheat, all-purpose flour, and other starches.
 A regular slice of pizza would have these nutritional values:

 Per slice (107g) = 36g total carbohydtares, 2.5g fibre, (so 33.5g net carbs), 10g fat, 12g protein.

 Once you discover mozzarella dough, there is no turning back!
 It is so easy and so versatile.
 It can be baked sweet or savoury and you only need some basic simple ingredients.

 - mozzarella cheese - always check the nutrition label for any added starches or potato flour that stops the pre-shredded cheese from clumping

 - egg - if you are intolerant to eggs, you can actually omit this with great success to make an easy egg-free pizza base

 - almond flour - there are substitutions on the recipe below if you wish to use coconut flour